List on Bids44 →

 ConditionPrice RangeWhat It Means

-Remember, these prices can adjust significantly based on the specific variant (1.0 TSI vs 1.5 TSI GT), transmission type (manual vs automatic), and trim level (Comfortline, Highline, Topline, GT).
-The 1.5 TSI GT automatic variants will always command a premium.
+Remember, these ranges can be adjusted slightly based on the specific engine (1.0 TSI vs 1.5 TSI), transmission (manual vs automatic), and trim level (Comfortline, Highline, Topline, GT).
+The 1.5 TSI GT variants typically command a premium.

 Use the calculator below for a personalized estimate based on your exact specs.